srl-labs/containerlab/docs/manual/kinds/vr-nxos.md

 vr-nxos container can have up to 90 interfaces and uses the following mapping rules:

 * `eth0` - management interface connected to the containerlab management network
-* `eth1` - first data interface, mapped to first data port of XRv9k line card
+* `eth1` - first data interface, mapped to first data port of NX-OS line card
 * `eth2+` - second and subsequent data interface

 When containerlab launches vr-nxos node, it will assign IPv4/6 address to the `eth0` interface.
 These addresses can be used to reach management plane of the router.